 Hear me out before you automatically skip this one.

 For years, I have been using free gift cards that I earn online to pay for everything from food to camping gear.

-It has – at times – been a true life saver for us and if you have found yourself in a situation where you can not afford to buy food for your family, it can be for you too.
+It has – at times – been a true life saver for us and if you have found yourself in a situation where you don’t have much money for groceries, it can be for you too.

 Yes, you’ll have to work the free gift card sites for a bit, but if this is the way you can feed your family the fastest, it is worth it.

-If you search the web, you need to be a Swagbucks member!
+My second favorite site is called Swagbucks and if you search the web, you need to be a Swagbucks member!
 Swagbucks literally pays you for searching the web!
 Plus, you’ll have the chance to earn points in tons of different ways!
 You can earn for surveys, videos, games, printing coupons and loads more!
-Prizes are sent as gift cards or Paypal 7-10 days after you request them.
+Prizes are sent as gift cards or PayPal 7-10 days after you request them.
 I have been a member for almost a decade and have earned several thousand dollars in that time!

 Visit a Food Pantry

 These days, food poverty has become such a problem that most areas have a network of food banks to help those with little money.
 Even better is that they have evolved from the old box filled with canned goods and instead, most offer fresh meats, kid-friendly items such as chicken nuggets breads, organic produce and even dairy products.